alberthun/legacy-sense-docs/guides/002-sdks/002-android-sdk.md

 ## Release Notes
 * 1.3.5
-    - Urgent fix for edge case when the SDK stucks with default minimum cadence of 30 sec
+    - Fixed an issue with cadence handling, where the SDK stucks with default minimum cadence of 30 sec
 * 1.3.4
     - [Sticky notification fixes](#customize-notifications)
     - [Device name tagging](#set-device-name)